Radio Free Europe/Free Europe Committee - Encrypted Telexes

 Peck Radio Free Europe Publicity Photo, 1953.

 Radio Free Europe/Free Europe Committee - Encrypted Telexes is a digital curated collection available for research at Blinken Open Society Archives.

+Description

 This is the Cold War collection that has been processed, described, and partly made accessible online by Vera and Donald Blinken Open Society Archives in Budapest.
 The collection arrived from the Hoover Institution Library and Archives at Stanford University in 2014.
 It consists of 101 microfilm reels that remained after the original paper material was destroyed after subsequent microfilming.
 Upon arrival to Budapest the microfilm reels were digitized, creating more than 111000 electronic files.
 The collection contains three types of primarily corporate but also valuable historical documents.
 The Free Europe Committee President's Office materials were produced by the Presidents of the Free Europe Committee with decisions they made between the 1950s and 1970s.
 Attached to these documents is a waste body of encrypted telexes that were daily exchanged between RFE headquarters in Munich and New York.
 The third body of archival materials concerns RFE engineering department with rather technical issues including daily frequencies of the radio programs, atmospheric conditions, radio transmission, jamming, and other issues.
 Once processed, these historical records will shed more light on the US’s Cold War initiative to combat Soviet influence and distortion of information in Eastern Europe.
 OSA hopes that the public access to the new FEC digital collection will contribute to the better understanding of the trans-Atlantic connections, émigré aspirations, the operation of Radio Free Europe and finally the FEC institution per se as valuable resources for further scholarly research on the Cold War era.